thiagodroz/javascript-algorithms/README.md

     Traverse a graph exploring as far as possible before backtracking.
     - Using stack
     - Using recursion
+  - Fibonacci

+    Returns the nth number of the Fibonacci sequence.
+    - Using for
+    - Using recursion
+    - Using memoization
   - FizzBuzz

     Prints all numbers between 1 and n.
 For multiples of 3, print 'fizz' instead